emilioschiavi/benchmark/README.md

 # benchmark
-Repository to play with google benchmark
+Repository to play with google benchmark.

+I've created this repository to learn about the google benchmark library and play with it.